jnozzi/cocoadev.com/markdown/InterfaceBuilderPreviewProblem.md

 Can any one shed some light ?
 ----
 Well, one possible problem could relate to usage of custom classes.
-Try opening the Console application (/Applications/Utilities/Console) before testing the interface, and see if you get any error messages from Interface Builder. --General/JediKnil
+Try opening the Console application (/Applications/Utilities/Console) before testing the interface, and see if you get any error messages from Interface Builder. --JediKnil